PavanRangani/docs/docs/prd/assets/assets.md

 - For each subtype shows separate table.
 Position of each subtype table is in alphabetical order except Valuable articles.
 Shows Table of Valuable article always at last.

-- Assets of Associated Partnership or Associated Trust will be only pulled to Individual, Estate, Foundation, Trust page if `Pull Assets to Owners` value is Yes for that Partnership and Trusts.
+- Assets of Associated Partnership or Associated Trust will be only pulled to Individual, Estate, Foundation, Trust page if `Pull Assets to Owners` value is Yes for that Partnership and Trusts (Regardless this entities is Terminated).
 Otherwise those assets of Partnership/Trust won't be pulled even if that Individual, foundation, Trusts, Estate is associated with that Partnership/Trust.

   > Individual is associated with two partnership P1 and P2. `Pull Assets to Owners` value of P1 is `Yes` and for P2 its `No` .
 It means assets of P1 will be shown in asset page of this Individual/Joint but assets of P2 won't be shown in asset page of Individual/Joint
   >